-The basic fuel used on Pervomaiskaia CHP is natural gas.
-Liquid gas turbine fuel and residual fuel oil are used as reserve fuel.
-Note that since these fuels have higher emissions factor compared to the main fuel, natural gas, any use of the reserve fuels would increase project emissions, and reduce emissions reductions.
+The basic fuel used on Yuzhnaia CHP is natural gas.
+Residual fuel oil is used as reserve fuel for boilers and natural gas as reserve fuel for gas turbines.
+Note that since residual fuel have higher emissions factor compared to the main fuel, natural gas, any use of the residual fuel would increase project emissions, and reduce emissions reductions.
 This is therefore conservative.